 Like so many people, Toni gradually gained weight as she progressed through adulthood.
 Eventually, she found it difficult to recognize herself in photos!

-Instead of giving up or accepting her status as an overweight individual, Toni decided that it was time to make a change.
+Instead of accepting her status as an overweight individual, Toni decided that it was time to make a change.
 She signed up to the Couch To 5K running program, and quickly discovered that she was a passionate runner.

 5K’s turned to 10k’s, and 10k’s turned to half-marathons.
-In other words, Toni started covering some serious miles.
+In other words, Toni got hooked on running.

 However, Toni also discovered that full marathons aren’t for her.
 In fact, after training for a full marathon, she lost interest in running altogether, and took 6 months off.

 The running bug didn’t die though.
 She was soon back to her very best, focusing on 10k’s and half-marathons, and smashing her PB’s in the process.
-Toni’s story proves that it’s totally fine to settle on shorter distances.
+Toni’s story proves that marathons aren’t for everyone, and the weight loss gains from shorter distances can be just as impressive.
 Don’t let anyone tell you otherwise!

 The 5 Keys To Toni's Success

 - She made a conscious decision to start losing weight, when she could no longer identify herself in photos